Skip to content

 MaterialApp(

-showPerformanceOverlay: true, // Shows performance metrics on screen
+showPerformanceOverlay: true, // Show FPS and GPU metrics

 home: MyApp(),